Representation For Complex Immigration Matters

 Like crossing an ocean without a compass, getting through immigration processes alone can be challenging, which is why you need expert legal advice to get your desired outcome.
 Our specialists provide professional, cost effective New Zealand Immigration solutions and NZ Immigration Advice on Complex Immigration Matters to meet your specific needs.

-We offer advice and representation on many issues you may encounter in the immigration system.
+We offer NZ Immigration Advice and representation on many issues you may encounter in the immigration system.
 Here are just a few of our specialities:

 If your current visa application has been declined, but you still have a valid visa and believe the declined application was an unfair decision, you can opt for a reconsideration within 14 days.
 This option is available for lawful migrants to express their concerns on the decision-making, and the visa application will be reconsidered by a new Immigration Officer.
 If there are good reasons as to why the decision was incorrect in the first place, the new visa will be granted to get you back on track.
 We have achieved successful reconsiderations for all types of temporary visas including Post-Study Work Visas and Partnership Visas, with a high approval rate.

 If your visa has been declined and you were on an interim visa, you have 21 days until your interim visa expires and you become unlawful in the country.
 If you did not put in a reconsideration request within 14 days, or you did and this was unsuccessful, you can apply for a visa under Section 61 to explain your circumstances and request acceptance of the application.
 The decision whether or not to grant a visa under Section 61 is at the absolute discretion of the Immigration Officer and no reasons will be provided for either accepting or refusing the application.
 We speak the right language for successful Section 61 requests, and have helped some people come back from very dire situations.